antleaf/doapr/webroot/content/repositories/zenodo.md

   in Open Science.
 academic_applicant_only: 'No'
 accepted_content_formats: All but PDF Preferred for papers
-accepted_content_language: English is preferred but all languages are accepted.
+accepted_content_languages: English is preferred but all languages are accepted.
 accepted_content_level: Research only
 accepted_content_types: Journal Articles, Conference and Workshop Papers, Theses and Dissertations, Reports and Working Papers, Books, Chapters and Sections, Datasets,